Frequently Asked Questions

 Is there a waiting list?

 Yes, your child’s name will be placed on our waiting list when your completed application form and fee are received.
-Openings are most likely to occur at the end of the spring semester and are filled to maintain a balanced enrollment in each classroom.
+Openings are filled to maintain a balanced enrollment in each classroom.

 Are any scholarships or tuition assistance resources available?